BZoennchen/supercollider-book/_build/html/_sources/intro.md

 I worked for four years in the industry.
 Then, in desperation, I finished an additional year in school and finally started studying computer science.
 I finished my Bachelor's degree in 2013, my Master's in 2017, and my Ph.D. in 2021.
-In my Ph.D. thesis, I analyzed different microscopic simulation models for pedestrian streams and developed algorithms to simulate many pedestrians in a large area faster than in real-time.
+In my Ph.D. thesis, I analyzed different microscopic simulation models for pedestrian streams and developed algorithms to simulate many pedestrians in a large area faster than in real time.
+This got me into the subject of *complex systems* which I am still highly interested in.
 During my time as a Ph.D. candidate, I enjoyed teaching.
 Today, I am a software developer for the university who focuses on tools to support our education.
 Furthermore, I try to influence the content as well as the structure of our lectures in a positive way.
-As you might noticed, I like to engage with philosophy in my free time.
+As you might notice, I like to engage with philosophy in my free time.

 For other computer scientists interested in the topic of this book, it might be valuable to know which programming experience I had at the time of writing it.
 I am very experienced in ``Java``.